Find out more...

 If your question isn't answered here, or you just wanted to let us know something about the site, contact us.

-On AsktheEU.org, only your name is visible to the general public unless you put other personal information in the body of the request.
+On AsktheEU.org, as a general rule only your name is visible to the general public and we advise you not to put any personal information in the body of the request.

-The AsktheEU.org website is run by Access Info Europe and we take your privacy very seriously.
+The AsktheEU.org website is run by Access Info Europe and we take privacy and personal data protection seriously.
 We comply with the European Union's General Data Protection Regulation.

-The AsktheEU.org website transfers your name in access to documents requests to European Union bodies.
+The AsktheEU.org website transfers your name - but not your email address - in access to documents requests to European Union bodies.
 By using the AsktheEU.org website, you expressly give your permission for us to transfer your name to the relevant EU body.
 You also expressly give your permission for that EU body to process your name for the purpose of answering your request.
-That means that the name will be shared with relevant European Union officials who are involved in searching for the requested documents and in preparing and signing the response to you.
+This means that your name will be shared with relevant European Union officials who are involved in searching for the requested documents and in preparing and signing the response to you.

-We make clear to the EU that in no circumstances have you given permission to the EU to transfer your name to any other third party without your express consent.
+Under the EU’s data protection rules, it does not have the right to transfer your name to any other third party without your express consent.

 Who gets to see my email address?

-Your e-mail address will not be shown on the website unless you include it in the message or in a footer to your email.
+Your e-mail address will not be shown on the website unless you include it in the message.

 EU officials do not see your email address.
 This is because the system generated a unique email address for each request, and that unique email has nothing to do with you or your name.